cockpit-project/cockpit/doc/protocol.md

         "signal": [ "/the/path", "org.Interface", "SignalName", [ "arg0", 1, 2 ] ]
     }

+If a signal message is sent to the bridge, the signal will be emitted.
+In addition a "destination" field may be present to indicate whether the signal should be broadcast or not.

+    {
+        "signal": [ "/the/path", "org.Interface", "SignalName", [ "arg0", 1, 2 ] ]
+    }

+If the bus name of the sender of the signal does not match the "name" field of the "open" message, then a "name" field will be included with the "signal" message.

 Properties can be watched with the "watch" request.
 Either a "path" or "path_namespace" can be watched.
 Property changes are listened for with DBus PropertiesChanged signals.
 If a "path_namespace" is watched and